drodriguezSRL/ORBSLAM3_implementation/README.md

 Once ORB-SLAM3 is built, we can run a few simulation examples from the EuRoc dataset previously downloaded.

-Within the container, choose one of the following ro tun.
+Within the container, choose one of the following to run.
 A map viewer as well as an image viewer should appear during the simulation.
-Once done, a `f_dataset-MH01_...txt` and a `.txt` files are creating containing the camera complete estimated trajectory and keyframes trajectory, respectively.
+Once done, a `f_dataset-MH01_...txt` and a `kf_dataset-MH01_...txt` files are creating containing the camera complete estimated trajectory and keyframe trajectory, respectively.

+For a detail description of this ORB-SLAM3 commands, check [orbslam3_explained](./orbslam3_explained.md).

 ```
 # Mono